 So what is the secret formula then for raised garden beds?

 - build them from non-PT wood (cedar or redwood are best), brick, stone or blocks

 - build them no larger than 4 feet (1.25m) wide if you can access both sides, 2-3 feet wide if you can only access one side

 - make sure all end grain is capped

 - obtain top quality soil or have enough of your own compost on hand to amend poorer quality soil

 In fact all of these criteria were used when we built my daughter’s 2’x3′ garden.
-I documented the build in detail in my eBook How to Build a Garden Planter Box for Children
+I documented the build in detail in my eBook Children’s Garden Planter Box

 Tranquil Garden Urban Homestead, Victoria, BC